site search by freefind |

 And again he stooped down, and wrote on the ground.
 And they which heard it, being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last: and Jesus was left alone, and the woman standing in the midst.
 John 8:7-9, NIV

-Now here is a very important part.
-Here is where the antinomians misread Scripture.
+Now here is an essential part.
+Here is where the Antinomians misread Scripture.
 They jump up and say, "See, Jesus said not to stone her.
 God's Law no longer applies."
-Of course, if they are right, as stated above, then Jesus could not have been our Saviour and we are all [including Jesus] destined to Hell for eternity.
+Of course, if they are correct, as stated above, then Jesus could not have been our Saviour, and we are all [including Jesus] destined to Hell for eternity.

 Look at what Jesus actually said.
 Basically, He said, "The Law of God is right.
 Stone her."
-He upheld the Law of God as being right and just - not only in its declaration of crime but also in the crime's punishment.
-He said exactly the opposite of what every antinomian wanted Him to say or "thinks" He said!
+He upheld the Law of God as being correct and just - not only in its declaration of crime but also in the crime's punishment.
+He said precisely the opposite of what every Antinomian wanted Him to say or "thinks" He said!

 So why wasn't the woman executed?
 Jesus, as a Champion of the Law, was not about to allow the scribes and Pharisees to corrupt it and bring injustice upon the woman.
 Jesus required the entire law be kept.